There are two types of boundaries:

 You need not give boundary conditions on segments 5, 6, 7, and 8, because these are subdomain boundaries, not exterior boundaries.

 However, if the circle is a hole, meaning it is not part of the region, then you do give boundary conditions on segments 5, 6, 7, and 8.
-For an example, see Scalar PDE Functional Form and Calling Syntax.
+For an example, see Solve PDE with Coefficients in Functional Form.